TanStack/bling/README.md

 # API

-## `serverFn$`
+## `fetch$`

-The `serverFn$` function is used to create an isomorphic server-side RPC.
+The `fetch$` function is used to create an isomorphic server-side RPC.
 It takes a function and an optional configuration object and returns a function that can be called on both server (ssr or ssg) and client.
-The function passed to `serverFn$` will only be executed on the server.
+The function passed to `fetch$` will only be executed on the server.
 On the client, a `fetch` call is made to the server function instead.
 The results of the function will be exactly the same on both server and client.

 **🧠 Important Notes**: